edwardjkim/jupyterhub-accy-openstack/README.md

 ```

 If you log out of a session, you have to do `source ./hacking/env-setup` again
-when you log back in, so you might want to add `source ./hacking/env-setup` to
+when you log back in, so you might want to add `cd ./ansible && source ./hacking/env-setup` to
 `.bashrc`.

 ### Configuration variables